Columbia, South Carolina

-Columbia is the capital city of the U.S. state of South Carolina.
-It is the second-most populous city in the state, with a population of 136,632 at the 2020 census, while the Columbia metropolitan area has an estimated 870,000 residents.
-The city serves as the county seat of Richland County, and portions of the city extend into neighboring Lexington County and Kershaw County.
-The name "Columbia", a poetic term referring to the U.S., derives from the name of Christopher Columbus, who explored the Caribbean on behalf of the Spanish Empire.
-The name of the city is often abbreviated as "Cola", leading to its nickname "Soda City".
+Columbia is the capital of the U.S. state of South Carolina and the second-most populous city in the state.
+With an estimated population of 147,035 in 2025, it is the principal city of the Columbia metropolitan area, the second-largest metropolitan area in South Carolina, with an estimated population of 879,918 in 2025.
+Columbia serves as the county seat of Richland County, while portions of the city extend into neighboring Lexington and Kershaw counties.
+The city's name derives from "Columbia", a historic poetic personification of the United States, and is commonly shortened to "Cola", inspiring the nickname "Soda City".